justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Only one toast at a time.",
-            "Limit your message to 35 characters (abbr) for one line toast or 90 characters (abbr) for multi-line toast.", "Be mindful of how often you trigger toasts.", "Use for short messages that confirm an action taken by a user."
+            "Display only one toast at a time.", "Limit your message to 35 characters for a single-line toast or 90 characters for a multi-line toast.", "Be mindful of how often you trigger toasts.", "Use for short messages that confirm an action taken by a user."
         ]